DemiLexor/Basic-Form-Design-HTML-SCSS-JS/README.md

 # Basic-Form-Design-HTML-SCSS-JS
-This is a basic example of a form made with HTML, CSS and JS.
+This is a basic example of a form made with HTML, SCSS and JS.